TzipHoro/resume/README.md

 By identifying key explanatory features, the three models are obtained and discussed in detail.

 #### Obesity in the United States: A Report on the Contributing Factors to One of the Nation’s Leading Heath Epidemics
-By way of two econometric regression models, this paper analyzes key factors of obesity prevalence such as, race/ethnicity, food consumption expenditure, income, and unemployment rates across the 50 states and the District of Columbia in the year of 2017, to identify causes of differences between state obesity rates and thereby find areas in which policies can be made.
-Using the results, key policies can be identified and implemented to help combat the growing epidemic.
+The United States has the highest obesity rate among developed nations and is ranked twelfth in the world.
+Obesity prevalence is a growing concern that must addressed.
+It affects the health of the people as well as the economy.
+Previous studies have found that policy intervention helps reduce the rate of obesity, but none have pinpointed which policies are most effective.
+By way of two econometric models, this paper analyzes key factors of obesity prevalence such as, race/ethnicity, food consumption expenditure, income, and unemployment rates across the 50 states and the District of Columbia in the year of 2017, to identify causes of differences between state obesity rates and thereby find areas in which policies can be made.
+The models show that the percentage of the state population that identifies as black and state unemployment rate increases obesity prevalence while food consumption expenditure and income decrease obesity prevalence.
+Using these results, further policies can be implemented to help combat the growing epidemic.

 <br>
 Coauthor: Christine Figueroa